ArthurDouilly/encoding_project_M2TNAH_adouilly_-part_2-/README.md

 ##### How to encode it

-The way I have chosen to encode my documents was to keep to that structure, with a <docMetadata> element which was meant to define who wrote the document, its history, and where it is found, as well as a <docText> element which contains the document. <docEncoding> is structured by an <protocol>, the protocol, a <main> containing the core of the text, and an optional <eschatocol>.
+The way I have chosen to encode my documents was to keep to that structure, with a 'docMetadata' element which was meant to define who wrote the document, its history, and where it is found, as well as a 'docText' element which contains the document. 'docEncoding' is structured by 'protocol', the protocol, 'main' containing the core of the text, and an optional 'eschatocol'.
 I have chosen to use empty elements and notes to give more details as needed.

 ### Encoding in TEI_all